DataDog/kics/documentation/rules/terraform/aws/role_with_privilege_escalation_by_actions_iam_AttachGroupPolicy.md

   id: "f906113d-cdc0-415a-ba60-609cc6daaf4d"
   display_name: "Role With Privilege Escalation By Actions 'iam:AttachGroupPolicy'"
   cloud_provider: "aws"
-  platform: "Terraform"
+  framework: "Terraform"
   severity: "MEDIUM"
   category: "Access Control"
 ---
 ## Metadata

-**Name:** `aws/role_with_privilege_escalation_by_actions_iam_AttachGroupPolicy`

-**Query Name** `Role With Privilege Escalation By Actions 'iam:AttachGroupPolicy'`

 **Id:** `f906113d-cdc0-415a-ba60-609cc6daaf4d`

 **Cloud Provider:** aws

-**Platform** Terraform
+**Framework:** Terraform

 **Severity:** Medium

 **Category:** Access Control

+#### Learn More

+ - [Provider Reference](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role_policy#policy)

-## Description
+### Description

  Granting the action `iam:AttachGroupPolicy` with the resource set to `*` in an AWS IAM role allows the entity to attach any group policy to any group in the AWS account, providing a path to privilege escalation.
 An attacker with this permission could leverage it to assign powerful permissions to groups they control or are a member of, thereby elevating their own privileges or those of other malicious accounts.
 If left unaddressed, this misconfiguration can result in unauthorized access or complete compromise of AWS resources, posing a serious security risk.
 It is critical to restrict the `iam:AttachGroupPolicy` action to specific, trusted resources and avoid using overly broad permissions in IAM policies.

-#### Learn More

- - [Provider Reference](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role_policy#policy)

 ## Compliant Code Examples